Christian Biographies for Young Readers

 Episodes

-Chosen by WORLD Magazine as Outstanding 2017 Nonfiction (Real Lives Category) Irenaeus is remembered for his work in helping the church to preserve the faith handed on by the apostles and to defend it when it was attacked.
-In this simply written and beautifully illustrated book, Simonetta Carr shows young readers the difficulties the early church faced and how Irenaeus taught Christians to discern truth from error by listening to the Bible.
+Irenaeus is remembered for his work in helping the church to preserve the faith handed on by the apostles and to defend it when it was attacked.
+See the difficulties the early church faced and how Irenaeus taught Christians to discern truth from error by listening to the Bible.
 To Christians, the lessons Irenaeus taught are as important today as they were in his time.

 Lady Jane Grey